cota/barchart/README.md

 * `extraops=foo`: Specifies a command to pass straight to gnuplot.
 See also the -e command-line argument.

 * `horizline=foo`: Draws a horizontal line at the specified y value.
+Passes verbatim any arguments beyond the y value, which is useful to specify the style of the line, e.g. "horizline=1 lt -1 lw 2".
+The default style is "lt -1".

 ## Sample Charts